Etcetera

 Blonsky Cruz / Coventry, January 2018

-Blonsky holding his Rolleiflex 2.8 F camera
+Blonsky with his Rolleiflex 2.8 F camera in hand.

 TOYO / January 2018